pyrmont/articles.inqk.net/_posts/2018-02-05-sunlit-feedback.md

 More significantly, the actual social interactions are strangely limited.
 There is no way to interact with any of the photos directly.
 All you can do is open the photo in an in-app browser.
 Even then, you still can’t interact with the content easily.
 When you tap on a photo, you move to a light box mode where you see the URL to the photo and a link to open in the Micro.blog app.
 You might think that tapping on the Micro.blog app would open the post in Micro.blog.
 It does not.
 Instead, it opens the profile for that user.
 You have to scroll through their timeline to try to find the particular photo if you want to interact with it.
 Alternatively, you can tap on the link but since that takes you to the URL of the actual webpage, none of the Micro.blog social features (favouriting, replying) are available there.

 Manton’s been careful in building out Micro.blog not just to ape features of Twitter.
-I assume the logic is the same here (replace ‘Twitter’ with ‘Instagram’).
-I feel Micro.blog has a baseline that provides a minimum viable level; it feels less that way with Sunlit.
+I assume Manton and Jonathan are thinking along similar lines here (replace ‘Twitter’ with ‘Instagram’).
+The difference is that I feel Micro.blog has a baseline that provides a minimum viable level; it feels less that way with Sunlit.

 ### Miscellanney